Multi-block exceptional points in open quantum systems: General model

-By means of Eq.~\eqref{eq:superoperator Lindblad}, we can check that $\check\BL$ is indeed non-Hermitian.
+By means of Eq.~\eqref{eq:superoperator Lindblad}, we can check that $\BL$ is indeed non-Hermitian.
 It also satisfies a generalized $\BP\BT$-symmetry, where $\BT$ is understood as the complex conjugation operator, while $\BP$ swaps two terms in the Kronecker products~\cite{Sa_2023}.

-To analyze the structure of Lindbladian EPs, we adopt the \emph{hybrid-Liouvillian approach}~\cite{minganti_hybrid-liouvillian_2020}.
-This framework allows us to separate the evolution governed by the NHH (captured by the terms in the square brackets in Eq.~\eqref{eq:superoperator Lindblad}) from the full Lindbladian dynamics, enabling us to compare the EPs of the NHH with the EPs of the full Lindbladian.
-To that end, we are going to treat the ground state as the sink for the population of the states of the system and focus on the dynamics of the $N-1$ excited states.
+To analyze the structure of LEPs, we adopt the \emph{hybrid-Liouvillian approach}~\cite{minganti_hybrid-liouvillian_2020}.
+This framework allows us to separate the evolution governed by the NHH (captured by the terms in the square brackets in Eq.~\eqref{eq:superoperator Lindblad}) from the full Lindbladian dynamics, enabling us to compare the HEPs with LEPs.
+The core of this method involves interpolating between the no-jump Liouvillian $\mathcal{L}'$ and the full Liouvillian $\mathcal{L}$ via a tuning parameter.
+This is structured such that one limit of this parameter recovers the no-jump dynamics, while the other corresponds to the full Liouvillian evolution.
+Physically, this method represents the (possibly non-ideal) post-selection of quantum trajectories in which no jumps occur~\cite{naghiloo_quantum_2019, chen_quantum_2021}, thereby realizing NHH evolution within the system.
+Within this framework, we treat the ground state as the sink for the population of the states of the system and focus on the dynamics of the $\left(N-1\right)$ excited states.

 In our choice of system-bath coupling, the first $l$ quantum jump terms connect only the excited states, see Fig.~\ref{fig:N levels model}, while the rest describe the dissipation from the excited states into the ground state denoted by